Ella Atherton: Career

 John Loder; directed by Miles Mander for Gainsborough Pictures.
 The success of this silent film, resulted her being the leading actress in Human Cargo (1929) as Sylvia Frescar, alongside David Dunbar.
 She was also a successful British fashion model.
-She soon abandoned her acting career, becoming a socialite, catching the attention of an Indian prince, and accompanying him to public events.
+Atherton soon abandoned her acting career, becoming a socialite, catching the attention of an Indian prince, and accompanying him to public events.

 By 1938, as a horse breeder, she was referring to herself as Ella A, of Rajpipla.
 One of her horses, her namesake competed at the Newbury Races.